-In the evaluation of roadside features, individual questions regarding the existing level of maintenance were asked for, overall appearance, visual obstructions, fencing, and guardrail.
+In the evaluation of roadside features, individual questions regarding the existing level of maintenance were asked for items such as; overall appearance, visual obstructions, fencing, and guardrail.
 It may be seen from Figure 4 that the results between these different features was relatively small.
 The overall average response of these features combined was 3.6.
-All the features were combined when asking what the desired level of service would be along with what the spending priority should be
+All the features were combined when asking what the desired level of service would be along with what the spending priority should be.

-Figure 5 illustrates the distribution of the statewide responses, it may be seen from this figure that 56 % of the respondents rated the existing level of maintenance a for roadside features a "4" or "Excellent", while the desired level of maintenance of "4" or "Excellent" was 88%.
+Figure 5 illustrates the distribution of the statewide responses.
+It may be seen from this figure that 56 percent of the respondents rated the existing level of maintenance for roadside features a "4" or "5"(Excellent), while the desired level of maintenance of "4" or "5" (Excellent) was 88 percent.

-Figure 6-9 illustrates the variability of the responses across each district.
+Figures 6-9 illustrate the variability of the responses across each district.
 Figure 10 provides a summary of the desired level of maintenance for all roadside features across each District.
 It may be seen from these figures that the expectations for level of maintenance is relatively similar across the state.
 There is some slight variation regarding the perception of the existing level of maintenance among a few districts, but in general it is relatively similar across the state.